 Assistant Director of IN2 Soccer Camps

-Benton Frayne just finished his second season as head coach Laura Burnett-Kurie’s lead assistant within the Gustavus Adolphus women’s soccer program.
-He helped lead the Gustavus Women’s Soccer team to their second consecutive play-off appearance in 2016, following winning the MIAC Playoffs and advancing to the NCAA Tournament in 2015.
+Benton Frayne just finished his third season as head coach Laura Burnett-Kurie’s lead assistant within the Gustavus Adolphus women’s soccer program.
+He helped lead the Gustavus Women’s Soccer team to their third consecutive play-off appearance and second conference championship game appearance in 2017, following winning the MIAC Playoff Championship and advancing to the NCAA Tournament in 2015.

 A native of Albert Lea, Minnesota, Frayne completed his Bachelor of Science in recreation and tourism at Winona State University in the spring of 2009.
 Following his time at Winona State, Frayne was the assistant women’s soccer coach at Grinnell College in 2009, assistant girl’s soccer coach at Albert Lea High School from 2010-2011 and assistant girl’s soccer coach at Mankato East High School in 2012.

 Frayne then jumped back into the collegiate coaching ranks when he became the Bethany Lutheran College assistant women’s soccer coach in 2013.
 In 2014, Frayne took on assistant coaching responsibilities for both the men and women’s teams at Bethany and earned a Master’s Degree in Sport Management from Minnesota State University, Mankato.

 Frayne, who has also coached several club teams, is currently the Director of Coaching for the Mankato United Soccer Club and is a visiting professor at the Minnesota State University, Mankato.
 He holds his NSCAA Advanced National Diploma, USSF E License, and was also a 2013 MYSA Oaths Award Winner.